jetbrains-academy/kotlin-onboarding-introduction/Part1/AlmostDone/NullSafetyPartTwo/task.md

 **Description**: implement two functions: `choosePicture` and `getPicture`:

 - `choosePicture` chooses one pre-defined picture by its name.
-Ypu should ask the user to choose a picture by its name.
+You should ask the user to choose a picture by its name.
 The list of the pre-defined pictures ypu can get by the pre-defined function `allPictures`.
 To get the picture by its name you can use the pre-defined function `getPictureByName`, that returns `String?` - image or `null`, if the name is incorrect.